Address book

 Research Topics

-a.3.
-Effects of the exposure to xenobiotics (including also natural compounds, diet constituents and illicit growth promoters), on the expression and regulation of drug metabolizing enzymes and drug transporters (i.e. induction/inhibition phenomena)
+- Effects of xenobiotic exposure (including natural compounds and diet constituents), on xenobiotic metabolizing enzymes and transporters (e.g., induction/inhibition phenomena)

 b.
-Xenobiotic molecular and cellular toxicity
+Xenobiotic molecular and cellular toxicity (Mechanistic Toxicology)

-b.1.
-Xenobiotic cytotoxicity testing
+- Xenobiotic cytotoxicity testing

-c.
-Veterinary oncology and anti-cancer chemotherapy
+f.
+Pharmacogenetics and target anti-cancer chemotherapy

 Methods and techniques